HodayaGitHub/HodayaGitHub/README.md

 🎮 **Monsters Sweeper** - a captivating Minesweeper game with a monstrous twist, built to challenge your strategic skills.
 [Monsters Sweeper](https://hodayagithub.github.io/MineSweeper/)
 <br/>

-📷 **Meme Generator** - Dive into the hilarious world of meme creation!
-Craft, share, and conquer the laughter realm with my dynamic Meme Generator.
+📷 **Meme Generator** - This project allows users to create custom memes by combining images and text, providing a humorous and creative outlet.
 [Meme Generator](https://hodayagithub.github.io/memeGen)
 <br/>